ejboettcher/intermittent_fan_controller/Readme.md

 out what radio frequency a remote uses is to either measure it or read the manual.
 In order to measure it, one can use USB TV Tuner as shown in the [Hack My Ceiling Fan Radio Signal with a $15 USB TV Tuner](https://www.youtube.com/watch?v=_GCpqory3kc&list=PLd0h4lJ7ve9KpkbUbsEXxsDlqNxwA-aWH&index=1).
-Or you can take look up what frequency they are using at the FCC website.
+Or you can look up what frequency they are using at the FCC website.
-All transmitters have to report what frequency's they use.
+All transmitters have to report what frequency they use.
 Mine uses 304MHz [FCC ID: KUJCE10007](https://fccid.io/KUJCE10007).

 ![fan remote back](./images/remote_back.jpg)
 I measured 304.2MHz which is close enough.
 There is variation from remote to remote.
 I have three Minka Aire remotes and some are higher or lower than stated.
-To figure out how the RF signal is encoded you can measure it or use use the information from the video ([River's Educational Video](https://www.youtube.com/watch?v=3lGU7PjJM7k)) .
+To figure out how the RF signal is encoded you can measure it or use the information from the video ([River's Educational Video](https://www.youtube.com/watch?v=3lGU7PjJM7k)) .
 Let's use the latter.

 ### Fans Codes